doriantaylor/rb-intertwingler/README.md

 the additional capability of fetching its configuration data out of the graph.

+> The parameter registry could probably be rolled into the resolver,
+> since it primarily concerns managing URI query parameter names,
+> values, constraints, type coercions, canonicalization, etc.

 #### Partial Invocation

 Transformation functions may take additional scalar parameters.
 These